shorebirdtech/updater/library/README.md

 - Network and Disk are untrusted.
 - Running software (including apk service) is trusted.
-- Patch contents are signed, public key is included in the APK.
+- Patch contents are signed, public key is included in the APK. (not yet implemented)

 ## TODO: